cucumber/godog/README.md

   sc.Step(`^I eat (\d+)$`, iEat) sc.Step(`^there should be (\d+) remaining$`, thereShouldBeRemaining) }
 ```

-In this example we are using `context.Context` to pass the state between the steps.
+In this example, we are using `context.Context` to pass the state between the steps.
 Every scenario starts with an empty context and then steps and hooks can add relevant information to it.
 Instrumented context is chained through the steps and hooks and is safe to use when multiple scenarios are running concurrently.

-When you run godog again with `go test -v godogs_test.go` or with a CLI `godog run`.

-You should see a passing run:
+When you run godog again with `go test -v godogs_test.go`, you should see a passing run:
 ```
 === RUN   TestFeatures
 Feature: eat godogs